ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 -   The sum of the function values (or the array sum).

-Type: for decimal numbers in source array — [Decimal128](../../sql-reference/data-types/decimal.md), for floating point numbers — [Float64](../../sql-reference/data-types/float.md), for numeric unsigned — [UInt64](../../sql-reference/data-types/int-uint.md), and for numeric signed — [Int64](../../sql-reference/data-types/int-uint.md).
+Type: for decimal numbers in source array (or for converted values, if `func` is specified) — [Decimal128](../../sql-reference/data-types/decimal.md), for floating point numbers — [Float64](../../sql-reference/data-types/float.md), for numeric unsigned — [UInt64](../../sql-reference/data-types/int-uint.md), and for numeric signed — [Int64](../../sql-reference/data-types/int-uint.md).

 **Examples**